Best cooling sheets 2025 – lightweight linens for warmer weather

 - Cotton percale: crisp and cool, cotton percale is the material of choice for high-end hotels and luxury spas.
-It's a loose, lightweight weave (one-thread-over, one-thread-under, unlikely to pill, so it's a great low-maintenance option.
+It's a loose, lightweight weave (one-thread-over, one-thread-under), with lots of room for air to flow.
+Unlikely to pill, percale is a great low-maintenance option.

 - Linen: breathable and durable, linen is a great option for anyone who likes a little texture in their bedding.
 Linen is woven from flax fibers, which are totally hollow (hence their breathability).
 The best linen sheets are a low-maintenance option for anyone who hates making the bed: they're designed to be wrinkled.